jdgmn/InkedInLIFTv2/README.md

    - Users page needs format fixing
    - self-check in page ui polishes
    - I left the seeder code, we should probably remove that one?
-   - let me know if I missed a functionality or there is a process decision we can optimise